Softwerkskammer-Linz/SocratesHomepage/content/archive/2016/nutshell.md

 weight = 10
 title = "Socrates in a nutshell"

+url = "/archive/2016/nutshell"
-url = "nutshell"
+anchor = "nutshell"
-linkTitle = "Socrates in a nutshell"

 noreadmore = true
-groups = ["home"]
+groups = ["archive", "2016"]
 +++

-SoCraTes Days Linz 2018 is a two-day conference.
-On both days we will have an open space conference about software crafting and testing.
-On Friday, our first day, we will start in the early afternoon and continue late into the night.
-On saturday, we will start in the morning and end the open space at 5 p.m.
-Afterwards, we will have dinner and evening sessions.

-We will also prepare rooms where you can host two-hour or four-hour workshops.
-We will decide on the workshops just as we decide on the sessions: During the "market place", when we begin the day.

-The open space conference is entirely created by the participants with a facilitator who will guide through both days.
+SoCraTes Day Linz is a one-day open space conference about software craftsmanship and testing.
+It is entirely created by the participants with a facilitator who will guide through the day.

 <div class="row blocks">
 	<div class="three columns block">